asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/SIP-use-cases.md

 ### Remote attended transfer: success

-!!! note
+/// note
 In this scenarios, Alice and Bob are users of a remote system, and Carol is a user of the local Asterisk system.
 We only care about the experience for Carol in this situation, so details are glossed over regarding Bob and Alice's experience.

-[//]: # (end-note)
+///

 * Alice and Bob are connected on a call on a remote system
 * Bob presses the attended transfer key on his SIP phone.